 It is common to experience pushback on reimbursement for auto accident expenses.
 Insurance companies frequently try to avoid paying more than they need and will check to make sure all expenses are valid.
 Keep all documents, notes and receipts and contact a personal injury attorney.

-At Gower Reddick, our attorneys have experience working with insurance providers to get the highest possible settlement amounts for clients.
+At Gower Law PLC, our attorneys have experience working with insurance providers to get the highest possible settlement amounts for clients.
 We can also assist with general damages that are hard to determine such as pain and suffering and mental strain.
-If you, or someone you love, have been involved in an automobile accident contact Gower Reddick today!
+If you, or someone you love, have been involved in an automobile accident contact Gower Law PLC today!